 Apart from recreational purposes, boats have also served an integral purpose in the modern commercial world by allowing active transportation of both passengers and cargo, wherever short distances are concerned.

-As mentioned, technically, there are several types of boats and it’s impossible to list down all the types.
-Primarily, boats can be classified into three main sections as follows:
+Technically, there are several different types of boats, and it’s impossible to list down all the types.
+But, primarily, boats can be classified into three main sections as follows:

 - Unpowered or man-powered boats (like rafts, gondolas, kayaks, etc.),